zerotier/terraform-multicloud-quickstart/README.md

 Next, add some SSH keys to the `svc` variable.
 These will be passed to [cloud-init](https://cloudinit.readthedocs.io/en/latest/) when bootstrapping the instances.
-You'll need at least one, but we recommending adding a friend.
+You'll need at least one for yourself, but we recommending adding a friend.

 ```hcl
 variable "svc" {